zachg23/Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+In the "BEFORE" setup, all resources were exposed to the internet with Virtual Machines having open Network Security Groups and firewalls, and other resources had public endpoints accessible(no need for private endpoints).

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls(FW) as well as Private Endpoint(PE)
+In the "AFTER" setup, Network Security Groups were secured by blocking all traffic except from the admin workstation, and additional protection was added through firewalls(FW) and Private Endpoints(PE) for all resources.
 ## Attack Maps Before Hardening / Security Controls
 <img width="1180" alt="(before)-linux-ssh-auth-fail" src="https://github.com/user-attachments/assets/007b8882-163c-46d4-9161-e911b544dc57" /><br>
 <img width="1192" alt="(before)-nsg-malicious-allowed-in" src="https://github.com/user-attachments/assets/bd286516-3b45-4b5b-8072-839405cae20e" /><br>